kmatt/backup_grafana/README.md

-Backup script for Grafana dashboards.
+Backup script for Grafana dashboards

-Requirements: jq installed, an auth token with read access, the URL being hit and a backup directory that exists.
+Requirements: jq installed, an auth token with read access, and the Grafana URL